canonical/ubuntu-cloud-docs/docs/public-images/public-images-reference/artifacts.rst

    * - Format description
      - The Vagrant box format is used to package and distribute virtual machine environments managed by Vagrant.
    * - Use cases
      - These files contain a virtual machine image along with metadata required for Vagrant.
 Vagrant simplifies the creation and provisioning of virtual environments, making it easier to manage and share development environments across different systems.
 You can use a ``.box`` file along with a supported provider to quickly set up environments with specific configurations, tools and dependencies.
 All Vagrant boxes are provider specific, with our boxes having been built for VirtualBox.
+See :ref:`Run a Vagrant box <run-a-vagrant-box>` for instructions.

 .. _vhd-ref: